jasonvan/prexel/README.md

 ## Progress

-Currently the bulk of the completed code is inside the encoders and parsers packages.
+Currently the bulk of the completed code is inside the **encoders** and **parsers** packages.
-There is still work to be done in both these packages and can be noted in the task like below.
-The represent the most complex part.
+There is still work to be done in both these packages as can be noted in the task list below.
+In terms of **models**, a basic Diagram object has been created, but will most likely be expanded in the future.
+The classes inside of the **XML** package have not been written yet.The **plugin** code has a skeleton class setup, but is not currently hooked up to the parsers or encoders.

+### Next Step

+The next step of the project is to finish up the parsers code and then have the plugin class utilize this to process easy-entry code into a Diagram object.
+This Diagram object will be passed directly to the encoders for output the editor.
+Once the XML code has been written, the parser will pass the Diagram object to an adaptor class that will handle convertting it to XMI fragments.

 ## Tasks